-A control will be defined as a hospitalised patient fulfilling the SARI case definition, with a respiratory sample negative for SARS-CoV-2 (for CVE) by PCR on admission to hospital or a respiratory sample negative for influenza (for IVE) [27,28].
+A control will be defined as a hospitalised patient fulfilling the SARI case definition, with a respiratory sample negative for SARS-CoV-2 by PCR (for CVE) or a respiratory sample negative for influenza (for IVE) on admission to hospital.

-It is advised that all sites test for both SARS-CoV-2 and influenza during influenza season, as well as for all other respiratory viruses (as appropriate, depending on time of year), even if they are not participating in IVE.
+It is advised that all sites test for both SARS-CoV-2 and influenza during the influenza season, as well as for all other respiratory viruses (as appropriate, depending on time of year), even if they are not participating in IVE.
 If this is not feasible, then during influenza season all samples that are negative for SARS-CoV-2 should also be tested for influenza (if not already tested at primary care level).